 To help pet owners spread out the costs of preventative care and lock in discounts, some vets offer membership to a Pet Health Club.
 A pet health club membership typically includes the cost of standard vaccines and annual boosters.

 Membership to a Pet Health Club is paid on a monthly basis and not only covers vaccines but, in most cases, includes microchipping plus discounts of 10% to 20% on other preventative pet health care such as neutering.
 Large vet groups including Medivet, CVS UK and Companion Care/Vets4Pets offer pet care health packages, so you might find one in your area.
+The average price is around £17 a month, but can vary by location and size of dog (some vets charge more for larger dogs).

 |Average Monthly Cost of Pet Health Club for Dogs|